 By Stefano Conforti –

 Stefano is a half Russian, half Italian Football writer.
 Stefano supports Lokomotiv Moscow.
 Stefano is the founder of the FCLMblog, the only blog about Lokomotiv outside Russia, and FCLMmagazine, which is the first magazine in English for an Eastern Europe football club.
-I currently contribute to Russian Football News and MondoFutbol.
-I’m interested in everything related to Russia and the post-Soviet world.
+Stefano currently contributes to Russian Football News and MondoFutbol.
+Stefano is interested in everything related to Russia and the post-Soviet world.
 Follow Stefano on Twitter @confortistefano